 The provision that allows self-employed taxpayers to deduct a percentage of health insurance premiums paid as an adjustment to income on 1040 was retroactively restored on April 11, 1995.
-The deduction was 25 percent for 1994 and is 30 percent for 1995 and subsequent years.
+The deduction was 30 percent for 1995 and likewise for 1996, with the balance subject to the 7.5 percent rule for itemizers.
+In 1997 the deduction moves to 40 percent, followed by several annual increases until reaching a maximum of 80 percent after 2005.
 Self-employed taxpayers include sole proprietors, partners and more than two percent S corporation shareholders.

 Many self-employed taxpayers filed amended returns to claim the deduction for 1994.
-Taxpayers may file the 1994 amended return with their timely filed 1995, 1996 or 1997 returns.
-If a self-employed taxpayer included the full amount of health insurance premiums paid in 1994, as a medical deduction on Schedule A, they now should file an amended return to claim the 25% deduction on 1040 and omit that part of the deduction from Schedule A.
+Taxpayers may file the 1994 amended return with their timely filed 1996 or 1997 returns.
+If a self-employed taxpayer included the full amount of health insurance premiums paid in 1994, as a medical deduction on Schedule A, they should file an amended return to claim the 25% deduction on 1040 and omit that part of the deduction from Schedule A.